lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 12.4 Continuous Runtime Loops Use Only `RunService.Heartbeat`

-When a Lily feature genuinely requires continuous frame-based operate, the loop must be driven by `RunService.Heartbeat`.
+When a Lily feature genuinely requires continuous frame-based work, the loop must be driven by `RunService.Heartbeat`.

 > [!IMPORTANT]
 > **Hard rule:** **All continuous or repeating Lily runtime loops use `RunService.Heartbeat`.
 Lily does not use `while`, `repeat`, `RenderStepped`, `Stepped`, or `task.wait()` loops for continuous runtime work.**